Evelyn Thomas: Life and career

 By 1984, Levine had re-established himself as a producer and asked Thomas to come to London to record a new track "High Energy".
-Just few weeks after it was released, it was a chart hit in Europe - peaking at No. 1 in Germany and peaked at No. 5 in the UK.
-The song was her only Billboard Hot 100 entry, peaking at No. 85, although three additional songs hit the Billboard dance chart.
+Just a few weeks after it was released, it became a chart hit in Europe, peaking at number one in Germany and at number five in the UK.
+The song was her only Billboard Hot 100 entry, peaking at number 85, although three additional songs hit the Billboard dance chart.

-The follow-up single, "Masquerade", was taken from her third album High Energy, released the same year.
+The follow-up single, "Masquerade", was taken from her third album, High Energy, released the same year.
 While it received heavy rotation in European clubs, it failed to break into the UK top 40.
-Later in the year, "Heartless" became her only single other than "High Energy" to chart outside of the dance charts in the United States.
-"Heartless" peaked at No. 84 on the Black Singles chart (later renamed the Hot R&B/Hip-Hop Singles & Tracks chart) in 1985.
+Later in the year, "Heartless" became her only single other than "High Energy" to chart outside of the dance charts in the US.
+"Heartless" peaked at number 84 on the Black Singles chart (later renamed the Hot R&B/Hip-Hop Singles & Tracks chart) in 1985.

-Though she would not return to the US pop or R&B charts, she had a dance chart hit with a cover of The Supremes' 1967 song "Reflections", peaking at No. 18 on the Hot Dance Music/Club Play chart in early 1986.
-A second Thomas release that summer fared even better on the dance charts, with "How Many Hearts" narrowly missing the top 10, peaking at No. 11.
+Though she would not return to the US pop or R&B charts, she had a dance chart hit with a cover of the Supremes' 1967 song "Reflections", peaking at number 18 on the Hot Dance Music/Club Play chart in early 1986.
+A second Thomas release that summer fared even better on the dance charts, with "How Many Hearts" narrowly missing the top 10, peaking at number 11.
 The two songs would later appear on Thomas' fourth album release, Standing at the Crossroads, in 1986.

+In 2009, Thomas and three others formed an entertainment company, called Eljopan Entertainment Incorporated.

+Thomas died on July 21, 2024, at the age of 70.
+Her death was acknowledged by Levine who premiered a posthumous song, "Out with the Old", in her honour on August 1, 2024.